MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Next, make sure that TLS 1.0 is enabled on the SQL server and on the SMTP server.

-Then walk through the following article:
+Then, walk through the following article:
 [Workflow Notification Email Troubleshooting](https://community.dynamics.com/blogs/post/?postid=aa22fada-1bda-4f29-ab7b-1d7be6355e22)